Did you know McKinsey, BCG, and Bain alumni were paid 40% more at Director level than other consulting alumni?. Are you paid fairly?

 Big corporates are always looking for alumni.
-An experience in consulting will usually translate into you entering the company at a higher level compared with other people with your years of professional, but not consulting experience.
+Experience in consulting will usually translate into you entering the company at a higher level compared with other people with your years of professional, but not consulting experience.
 The most typical function for consulting alumni is obviously strategy.
-But according to our analysis of people hired trough movemeon, we can see that there are also other interesting functions for an ex-consultant, such as operations and product management.
+But according to our analysis of people hired through Movemeon, we can see that there are also other interesting functions for an ex-consultant, such as operations and product management.

 The world of start-ups is an interesting realm for consulting alumni.
 Compared to consulting firms, they have a very different environment and approach to work.
 But the skills acquired in years of projects, data analysis and problem-solving make consultants perfect candidates for founding new start-ups or managing existing ones.
 This article offers some useful information for consultants that want to start a career in a start-up.